josbeir/cakephp-docs-md/docs/2/en/tutorials-and-examples/blog-auth-example/auth.md

 # Simple Authentication and Authorization Application

-Following our [/tutorials-and-examples/blog/blog](blog/blog.md) example, imagine we wanted to secure the access to certain URLs, based on the logged in user.
+Following our [Blog Tutorial](../../tutorials-and-examples/blog/blog.md) example, imagine we wanted to secure the access to certain URLs, based on the logged in user.
 We also have another requirement, to allow our blog to have multiple authors so each one of them can create their own posts, edit and delete them at will